piotrekkr/salesforce-archivist/README.md

 2. For each object type defined in configuration:
    1. Load existing content document link list (`{data_dir}/{obj_type}/document_links.csv`) or download from Salesforce with specified conditions.
-   2. Based on document link list, load content version list (`{data_dir}/{obj_type}/content_versions.csv`) or download it from Salesforce.
+   2. If exists, load content version list (`{data_dir}/{obj_type}/content_versions.csv`) or download it from Salesforce (based on document link list).
    3. Based on those two lists generate in memory mapping of files to download with objects they are linked to.
    4. For each file on list above:
       1. If file does not exist on disk, or was already validated and checksum does not match with Salesforce, then mark file as invalid.
       2. If file was not validated before, calculate checksum of disk file, update validated list, compare checksum and if needed mark file as invalid.
    5. Save validated files list on disk.
 3. When validation is complete, show statistics.